celestiaorg/eq-service/monitoring/README.md

 The test script validates:

 - All required configuration files are present
-- Environment variable substitution works correctly (if template exists)
 - Docker Compose configuration is valid
 - Port configurations are within valid ranges
 - Grafana environment variables are properly set
 - Prometheus retention format is correct
 - Receiver configuration is valid
-- Startup sequence dependencies are correct
+- Service dependencies are correct

-The system supports both static configuration (using `prometheus.yml`) and dynamic configuration (using `prometheus.yml.template` with environment variables).
-The test script will automatically detect which approach is being used.
+The system uses static configuration with Docker Compose environment variable substitution for port mappings.

 #### Management Tooling